akshatdalton/Mafia/README.md

-# Mafia
+# OS-WebServer
-A game to illustrate the use of process scheduling and synchronisation and other OS concepts.
+A simple multi-threaded webserver to illustrate the use of process scheduling and synchronisation and other OS concepts.